PoignardAzur/poignardazur.github.io/_posts/2023-02-02-masonry-01-and-my-vision-for-rust-ui.md

 - Then you have to read and understand that code, and maybe figure out what other bits of code depend on it.
 - Then you have to change the feature to do what you want, and cross your fingers and hope you didn't break some completely unrelated part of the code you weren't aware of.

-The Rust community (which I didn't know about at the time) has a popular concept of "fearless X".
+The Rust community **has a popular concept of "fearless X"**.
 Fearless concurrency, fearless refactoring, etc.

 Ideally, whenever you make a change to the codebase, you want to be confident about which part of the code you need to change, and you want to be confident your change is not going to break the rest of the program.